kiali/kiali.io/content/en/docs/Features/multi-cluster.md

 ### List Views: Aggregated mesh view

-With a multi-cluster Kiali deployment, you can view all apps, workloads, services, and Istio config in your mesh from a single place.
+With a unified Kiali configuration, you can view all apps, workloads, services, and Istio config in your mesh from a single place.

 ![Multi-cluster list pages](/images/documentation/features/multi-cluster-list.png "Multi-cluster list pages")